Welcome to STILTS

 In collaboration with Ines Barroso at the Wellcome Trust Sanger Institute, we have performed an initial genetic study of common and rare variants using an exome array.
 We have compared the data from the STILTS cohort with a comparable number of severely obese people and over 10,000 normal weight controls.
 We have some exciting preliminary data which is being prepared for publication and which we will make available here as soon as the paper is published.

 In parallel, we have been seeking consent to undertake whole exome sequencing.
 This will allow us to find very rare genetic variants which often exert a stronger effect.
 We are delighted that a large proportion of the people who originally agreed to take part in STILTS, have agreed to take part in this next more advanced study.
-Data from the first 400 people is now being analysed.

 University of Cambridge Metabolic